ghga-de/ghga-metadata-schema/docs/schema_markdown/SequencingProcess.md

 # Class: SequencingProcess

-The Sequencing Process captures the technical parameters that were used to produce sequencing output from a Sample.
-It links a Sample to sequencing output.
+The Sequencing Process captures the technical parameters that were used to produce sequencing output from the Sample.
+It links the Sample to sequencing output.

 URI: [GHGA:SequencingProcess](https://w3id.org/GHGA/SequencingProcess)